2666: Critical reception

-Awards and honors
+Awards and lists

 It won the Chilean Altazor Award in 2005.
+The New York Times Book Review included it in the list of "10 Best Books of 2008".
 The 2008 National Book Critics Circle Award for Fiction was posthumously awarded to Roberto Bolaño for 2666.
 It was short-listed for the Best Translated Book Award.
 Time also awarded it the honour of Best Fiction Book of 2008.
+The book is #6 on The New York Times' 100 Best Books of the 21st Century list.

 Adaptation

 In 2007, the novel was adapted as a stage play by Spanish director Àlex Rigola, and it premiered in Bolaño's adopted hometown of Blanes.
 The play was the main attraction of Barcelona's Festival Grec that year.

 In 2016, it was adapted into a five-hour stage play at Chicago's Goodman Theater.
 The stage adaptation was praised for its ambition, but according to The New York Times, it fell "short as a work of dramatic art."

 In 2016, it was adapted into an 11-hour play by Julien Gosselin and his troupe "Si vous pouviez lécher mon cœur".
 It was presented at the Festival d'Avignon and then in Paris at the Odéon theatre as part of Festival d'Automne.